sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/adding-orders.md

 ### Additional Orders

-- **Add Order**: If more than one Order should be added to the same Workflow, then the link will add a set of Order parameterizations for the additional Order.
+- **Add Order**: If more than one Order should be added to the Workflow, then the link will add the parameterization for the additional Order.
 - **Add Orders from Schedules**: if the Workflow is assigned one or more Schedules, then for each Schedule an Order parameterized from a Schedule will be added.